 Date Paste – The Ultimate Whole Foods Sweetener

 One of the most essential changes to make for better health is removing those highly refined foods and sugars.
 I’m sure you all know by now just how horrible they are for your body.
 Along with increasing vegetable and whole food intake, choosing healthy sweeteners is key.
 Luckily, there are several great alternatives, but the one that I seem to use the most is dates.
 The perfect replacement because they are so incredibly sweet and a whole food.
-I’m pretty sure they’re God’s candy. 😉
+I like to call them God’s ‘candy.’ 😉

 Although even healthy sweeteners should still be limited (don’t go eatin’ this by the spoonfuls!), I want my sweeteners to have benefits, rather than refined sugars which provide you with zip-o except empty calories and inflammation.
-Some fiber paired with the sugar is ideal, too, which is exactly what this awesome fruit has in it (yay fiber!!).
+I believe one of the reasons why God put fiber in fruit is to minimize any blood sugar spike from the sugar (yay fiber!!).

 There are so many ways to enjoy them.
 Just eating one date is a great way to satisfy a sweet tooth.
 Or, pulsing together with nuts and seeds makes a great energy bar!
 They can even be made into a decadent caramel sauce.